kylemcdonald/ethereum-nft-activity/readme.md

 3. The total gas used during that day, measured by [Etherscan](https://etherscan.io/chart/gasused?output=csv).

 The total kgCO2 for a platform is equal to the sum of the gas used for each transaction times the kgCO2/gas on that day.
 Finally, we add 20% to handle "network inefficiencies and unnaccounted for mining pools" [as described by Offsetra](https://www.notion.so/Carbon-FYI-Methodology-51e2d8c41d1c4963970a143b8629f5f9).

+## Sources

+When possible, we have confirmed contract coverage directly with the marketplaces.
+Confirmed contracts include:

+* SuperRare
+* Foundation

 ### Limitations